 Meditation with others can be a big help – both in setting up a practice that is right for us, and also in keeping the inspiration flowing, and providing useful hints to make the most of our time on the cushion.
 Or chair.
 If you want to give it a go, if you have a practice that has become a bit stale, or if you want to share your enthusiasm with others, come along and join this course.

-Each session will consist of 2 guided meditations: the first aiming to develop a level of clarity and stillness in the mind, as a basis for observing what is going on in there.
-The second will be a meditation from the Buddhist Lam Rim, or Gradual Path.
+Each session will consist of 2 guided meditations: one aiming to develop a level of clarity and stillness in the mind, as a basis for observing what is going on in there. another meditation will be one from the Buddhist Lam Rim, or Gradual Path.
 These meditations engage our rational minds with a series of topics proven over the millennia to bring about a positive and loving mind.
 Then there will be time to discuss our thoughts and experience over a cup of tea.
 Discussion may be about the content of the meditation topic, meditation generally, our own practice – or whatever can help us in our daily meditation and life.

 They are particularly recommended as a support for anyone who has always meant to meditate on the Lam Rim, but just can’t seem get around to it on their own.
 You are not alone!
 We will be working our way through the main Lam Rim meditation topics as the year progresses.